Outer Dark: Characters

-Plot and characters
+Plot

 Introduction

 The novel introduces the siblings Culla and Rinthy Holme.
 As a result of their sexual relationship, Rinthy is pregnant and only a few days from labor.
-As they travel looking for work, they meet the Tinker.
+Shortly, they encounter the tinker, a traveling salesman peddling odds-and-ends and pornography out of a shoddy cart.
 Due to Culla's unwillingness to get help during the birth, it becomes clear that he is ashamed of what he has created.
 After the child is born and Rinthy falls asleep, Culla takes the baby out to die in the woods, telling Rinthy when she awakes that the child has died.

-The baby is found by the Tinker, who takes him to a wet nurse without knowing who his parents are.
+The baby is found by the tinker, who takes him to a wet nurse without knowing who his parents are.
 Rinthy finds an empty grave and sets out to find the child.